Adversarial Machine Learning: Bayesian Perspectives

-One of the most influential concepts triggering the recent interest in AML are {\em adversarial examples}.
-They were introduced by \cite{szegedy2013intriguin} within neural network (NN) models, as perturbed data instances obtained through solving certain optimization problem.
-NNs are highly sensitive to such examples \citep{goodfellow2014explaining}.
+Most work in AML has dealt with supervised learning facing adversarial threats, with a focus on either proposing new attacks to learning systems to showcase their vulnerabilities (thus, related to steps 1-2 of the above workflow) or proposing defenses to protect algorithms from common attacks (step 3). {\bf Attacks to learning systems.} The most common goal of proposed attacks is to modify instance covariates to induce the learning system into making wrong decisions upon observing or analysing such contaminated covariates.
+One of the most influential concepts triggering the current interest in AML are {\em adversarial examples}.
+They are introduced within NN models as perturbed data instances aimed at fooling NNs, obtained through solving certain optimization problems \citep{szegedy2013intriguin}.
+These models are highly sensitive to such examples; recall case 2 in Section \ref{eg}.

+Adversarial examples have traditionally targeted computer vision systems, using techniques such as FGSM or \emph{projected gradient descent} (PGD, \citealp{madry2018towards}).
+These techniques find a constrained perturbation of an image that maximizes the loss function used to train the computer vision system.
+This optimization is usually approximated using gradient ascent routines.
+In addition, attacks like these have been extended to target other systems such as natural language processing \citep{zhang2020adversarial}, due to their increasing relevance.
+Attacking strategies targeting tabular data are usually application specific.
+Most approaches model the confrontation between the attacker and the learning system as a game \citep{bruckner2012static}.
+Assuming that each agent knows their opponent’s interests and uncertainty judgments, the adversary will perform the attacks dictated by the Nash equilibrium strategy of that game or emerging as best responses.